AdlerVaz/ModMail-Bot/README.md

   </a>
 </div>

-### If you are you need support on the codes feel free to join the support server!
+### If you d support on the codes feel free to join the support server!